7. QGIS GUI¶

 In the 3D Configuration window there are various options to fine-tune the 3D scene:

-Terrain: Before diving into the details, it is worth noting that terrain in a 3D view is represented by a hierarchy of terrain tiles and as the camera moves closer to the terrain, existing tiles that do not have sufficient details are replaced by smaller tiles with more details.
+Terrain: Before diving into the details, it is worth noting that the terrain in a 3D view is represented by a hierarchy of terrain tiles and as the camera moves closer to the terrain, existing tiles that do not have sufficient details are replaced by smaller tiles with more details.
 Each tile has mesh geometry derived from the elevation raster layer and texture from 2D map layers.

 The elevation terrain Type can be: